S6:E9 | FINRA Forward and Some New Rulemaking | Compliance in Context

 Episode Cover

-Welcome back to the Compliance In Context Podcast!
-On today’s episode, we welcome in Jennifer Selliers, Director of Internal Compliance for the State of...
+Welcome back to the Compliance In Context podcast!
+On today’s show, we look at the evolution of compliance through the lens of the NSCP,...

 Listen